 Cali Bamboo Silverwood falls into this category, which is cork with a laminate/ceramic top, as well as Woodwise which has a PET plastic (not vinyl) engineered top layer.

-Bamboo requires resin or adhesives to hold the top layer pieces together, a substrate and a finish.
-However, there are many that are GreenGuard certified for low emissions.
+Bamboo requires resin or adhesives to hold the strands together, most have a substrate and then a finish.
+There are many that are GreenGuard certified for low emissions.

 This wood is known to be problematic in that it can shrink, expand and do poorly with water/moisture/spills.

 It doesn’t do well in high humidity (warp) or very low humidity (crack).

 Cali Bamboo GeoCore is made on a limestone-based core which I found quite impressive in how low VOC it was.

 The other type that is very solid is the Ecofusion, which is not the typical engineered product – it is 100% bamboo through and through.
 I look at it in this flooring video here.

 Formaldehyde is a typical glue in bamboo flooring.
 If it doesn’t have formaldehyde it will have isocyanate based glue (like MDI) or soy flour polyamide-epichlorohydrin (PAE) resin.
 The bamboo is also treated with borates.
 The finish is usually UV urethane acrylate finish containing aluminum oxide.
 (Source: Pharos project)